s-abbas/robnptests/paper/paper.md

 ## Applications
 Besides conventional two-sample problems, the tests can be used for the online detection of structural breaks in outlier-contaminated time series.
 @AbbFriGat16dete describe how intensity changes in image sequences generated by a virus sensor are automatically detected by applying the tests to the individual pixel time series of the sequence.
-Moreover, the test statistics can be used as control statistics for robust, (approximately) distribution-free control charts for time-series with a time-varying signal [@AbbFri17cont; @AbbFri20robu].
+Moreover, the test statistics can be used as control statistics for robust, (approximately) distribution-free control charts for time series with a time-varying signal [@AbbFri17cont; @AbbFri20robu].
-In @AbbFriHei19dete, the tests were applied to detect unusual sequences in time series of crack widths in concrete beams by searching for sudden scale changes.
+In @AbbFriHei19dete, the tests are applied to detect unusual sequences in time series of crack widths in concrete beams by searching for sudden scale changes.

 ## Other packages with robust two-sample tests
 The CRAN Task View for robust statistical methods currently lists the three packages `WRS2` [@MaiWil19wrs2], `walrus` [@LovMai18walr], and `robeth` [@Mar20robe] that explicitly deal with robust hypothesis tests for the two-sample problem.